pulse-framework/pulse/docs/v2/docs/modules.md

 ## Namespacing

-Naming things is sometimes a head-scratching task for most developers, in Pulse, data, actions, computed data and static data all share the same namespace, so TLDR: don't give two things the same name in the same module!
+Namespace refers to the available names for public properties of your modules.
+In Pulse, data, actions, computed data and static data all share the same namespace, TLDR: don't give two things the same name in the same module!

 By default, you can access everything under the module namespace, like this: